ppy/osu-wiki/news/2024/2024-06-04-mappers-guild-priority-quests-summer-2024.md

 osu! has experienced a drought of multi-mode beatmaps for the last few years.
 After [this recent change to nomination logic](https://github.com/ppy/osu-web/pull/10984), multi-mode beatmaps can be Ranked with fewer nominations, so it's time to take action!

-Work together with **one** other mapper to rank a map with 2 game modes (in this case, different key counts do not count as separate modes).
+Work together with **one** other mapper to rank a map with 2 game modes (in this case, different osu!mania key counts do not count as separate modes).
 Each of the two mappers will earns priority quest prizes.

 ### [Classified v2](LINK) ![platinum icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/platinum-small.png)

-This quest goes back to the roots of the Mappers' Guild: **making maps for upcoming Featured Artists.**
+This quest goes back to the roots of the Mappers' Guild: **making maps for upcoming Featured Artists**.

 Your goal is to create and rank a map for it to be showcased in the artist's upcoming announcement!
 To participate in this quest, the first step is to select a song from the [quest page](LINK).